dstufft/caremad.io/content/post/powering-pypi.md

 ## Elastic

-The Elasticsearch cluster is running on Found by Elastic, allowing us to free up VM resources from hosting ES to other more specialized tasks and also alleviating the need to keep Elasticsearch monitored and operational.
+The Elasticsearch cluster is running on Elastic Cloud, allowing us to free up VM resources from hosting ES to other more specialized tasks and also alleviating the need to keep Elasticsearch monitored and operational.